ReactTraining/react-workshop/courses/core-v2/04-data-fetching/lecture/README.md

 - ✅ useEffect basic API
 - ✅ useEffect as it pertains to data fetching
 - ✅ Custom Hooks <-- they need this for the exercise
+- ✅ How the dep array works - why do functions go in it sometimes (useCallback)

 # Lecture